-Whether you plan on taking advantage of the eased-up restrictions or prefer to celebrate in the safety of your home, here are 20 fun and pandemic-friendly things to do in Glasgow over the Easter bank holiday weekend.
+Whether you plan on taking advantage of the spring weather and leaving your home or prefer to celebrate in the comforting indoors, here are lots of fun things to do in Glasgow over the Easter bank holiday weekend.

 3. Reward yourself with these unbelievable Easter chocolate Scotch eggs

 These Easter-themed Scotch eggs from Grain and Grind are the most decadent treats to try this season.
-Choose from a regular Creme Egg or Cadbury’s caramel egg encased in brownie, chocolate and a cornflake crumb.
+Back once again for Easter, you can enjoy a Creme egg encased in brownie, chocolate and a cornflake crumb.
 Sounds unreal!
-Head to one of Grain and Grind’s cafés in Glasgow and feast on one these delectable delights this Easter weekend.
+Head to one of Grain and Grind’s cafés in Glasgow and feast on one these delectable delights or their Creme Egg brownies this Easter weekend.

 4. Indulge in a good ol’ Sunday roast on Easter weekend

 Think you have what it takes to compete against other teams in this Fat Big Quiz of Easter?
+Inspired by The Big Fat Quiz of the Year, the game takes players through 10 rounds of gameplay with lots of interactive graphics, videos, special guests and more!
 Gather your best mates and grab your tickets here for an eggciting night of trivia.

 Biscoff and chocolate is a match made in heaven.
-Yer Maw Sells Chocolate brings you the two incredible flavours for Easter with their chocolate egg halves filled with Biscoff spread and topped with chocolate and Biscoff biscuits.
+Yer Maw Sells Chocolate brings you the two incredible flavours for Easter with their chocolate bunnies filled with Biscoff spread and Biscoff biscuits.
 Sit back and enjoy a weekend on the sofa with this unbelievable treat.
 Order yours here.

 9. Treat yourself to these absolutely amazing Easter treats

-You can’t deny that Easter weekend calls for indulgence and on Pudge Bakery you’ll discover some wonderful Easter treats.
-You’ll find Mini Egg cheesecake filled Easter egg as well as Easter-themed goodies like a Malteser bunny brownie, an every egg blondie, Creme Egg stuffed cookie, a gooey caramel egg heat and eat, Creme Egg Scotch egg, a sugar cookie, plus marshmallows and more chocolate.
+You can’t deny that Easter weekend calls for indulgence and at Pudge’s Cakery you’ll discover some wonderful Easter treats.
+You’ll find Mini Egg brownies as well as other Easter-themed goodies like Creme Egg brownies, Creme Egg or Oreo Egg cookie pies, giant cookies studded with either caramel eggs, Creme Eggs or Mini Eggs and more.
 We don’t care how old you are, you just have to admit that the sight of these makes you a little giddy.
 We’re not ashamed to say that our inner child is desperate to get its hands on one (or all) of these amazing treats.
-They are available to order here.
+They are available to order at Lunch Glasgow.